777Vidal/Bitcoin-Epoch-Analysis/README.md

 Epoch 2

-Visualizations: Daily high prices for each epoch.
+Visualisations: Daily high prices for each epoch.

 Predicted Peak for Epoch 5: $149,818.55